 - tape to secure the tube to the child’s skin

-- a drink with a straw or a dummy for the child to suck on (Rationale 15)
+- a drink with a straw or a dummy for the child to suck on ( Rationale 16)

 Ensure the chosen nostril is clear of debris.
-Ask the child, if age appropriate, which side they would prefer to have the tube positioned (Rationale 16).
+Ask the child, if age appropriate, which side they would prefer to have the tube positioned ( Rationale 17).

 Wash and dry hands thoroughly, put on non-sterile gloves and apron.

-Lubricate the end of the tube in sterile water; do not use K-Y Jelly® (Rationale 18).
+Lubricate the end of the tube in sterile water; do not use K-Y Jelly® ( Rationale 19).

 Bend the child’s head slightly forward and gently pass the tube into the child’s nostril, advancing it along the floor of the nasopharynx to the oropharynx.
 At this point, ask the child to swallow a little water or offer a younger child their soother, to assist passage of the tube down the oesophagus until the required length of tube has been inserted.

-Never advance the tube against resistance (Rationale 19).
+Never advance the tube against resistance ( Rationale 20).

-If the child shows signs of breathlessness or severe coughing, remove the tube immediately (Rationale 20).
+If the child shows signs of breathlessness or severe coughing, remove the tube immediately ( Rationale 21).

 Lightly secure the tube with tape, or have an assistant hold the tube in place until the position has been checked.

 Once correct placement has been confirmed, remove the guide wire if present, secure the tube to the skin with a suitable tape or dressing and flush the tube with water.
-It is now safe to use the tube for administration of feed and medication.
+The amount of water used to flush the tube is determined by the length of the tube and the age of the baby/child.

-The guide wire should be cleaned, dried and placed in a sealed container, and labelled with the child’s name for reuse (Rationale 21).
+The guide wire should be cleaned, dried and placed in a sealed container, and labelled with the child’s name for reuse ( Rationale 23).
 Wash hands.

 Confirming the position of a nasogastric tube